gshubham804/Chat-Server/README.md

 # Chat-Server

-It is a comprehensive exploration of backend development, where I delved into the intricacies of building APIs, crafting middleware, defining routes, and unraveling numerous other enlightening concepts.
+It is a comprehensive exploration of backend development, where I deep dive into the details of building APIs, crafting middleware, defining routes, and understanding numerous other enlightening concepts.

 ## Table of Contents

 ## Built with